akhilsai3/PRODIGY_ML_03/README.md

-# PRODIGY_ML_03
-Implementing a support vector machine (SVM) to classify images of cats and dogs from the Kaggle dataset.
+This project implements a Support Vector Machine (SVM) to classify images of cats and dogs from the Kaggle "Dogs vs. Cats" dataset.
+The dataset includes 25,000 labeled images for training and 12,500 images for testing.
+The project involves data preprocessing, feature extraction, and SVM model training to achieve accurate classification.
+The structure includes directories for data, Jupyter notebooks for development, and a directory to save the trained model.
+Required libraries include numpy, pandas, scikit-learn, and OpenCV.